 This therapy can improve an individual’s mental and physical health.
-As such, yoga therapy has become increasingly popular as a form of holistic treatment for a wide variety of afflictions, including asthma, cancer, schizophrenia, substance abuse problems, and countless other conditions.
+As such, yoga therapy has become increasingly popular as a form of holistic treatment for a wide variety of afflictions.
+These include asthma, cancer, schizophrenia, and countless other conditions.
 Of course, there’s much more to yoga than meets the eye, and there’s even more to yoga therapy for addiction than you might have thought.

 A yoga recovery program enhances addiction therapy in many ways, including:

 Individuals who use yoga therapy as part of their substance abuse recovery programs find themselves better able to achieve relaxation during times of stress.
 They also experience much more stable emotional states.
 Additionally, they are much less likely to succumb to the temptation to relapse once they’ve completed their treatment programs.
 Relapse prevention is also a cornerstone of our Tampa addiction treatment program.
 Through yoga therapy, you can develop the healthy coping skills you need for lasting sobriety.